PinkSky24/GitHubCopilotAIProject/GitHubCopilotAIProject.Server/EndpointCopilot/AirportAPI/README.md

-# is a simple .NET Core Web API for managing airports.
+# It is a simple .NET Core Web API for managing airports.
 It demonstrates basic CRUD operations using an in-memory database and includes Swagger for testing the endpoints.
+It was created by copilot IA

 ## All Prompts Used in Project Creation
 1. Initial CRUD API Creation: